oelin/node-replicate/README.md

 ## Contributing

-Have a feature you'd like to see added?
+Have a feature you'd like to see included?
 Create a [pull request](https://github.com/oelin/node-replicate/pulls) or open an [issue](https://github.com/oelin/node-replicate/issues).